 Enclosed garden grounds extending to 2 acres surround the property with gently sloping grass fields leading directly down to the shore line.
 Off road parking for 2 cars.

-This property has been quality graded by one of our experienced Regional Managers who are trained and accredited by VisitScotland and has achieved a 3* grading.
 A refundable good housekeeping deposit of £150 is payable to Scottish Cottages one week prior to your arrival.

 Please note there is an access statement available for this property.
 If required please call 01228 406731.